designstem/projects/triangles/index.md

 ### <f-leftarrow-icon /> Triangles

-Find the triangles: the “building blocks” of polygons
+Find triangles: the “building blocks” of polygons

 </div>